How to Make the Best Chocolate Birthday Cake from Scratch

 Time to blow out the candles on our favorite chocolate birthday cake recipe.
 We'll walk you through how to make this gorgeous and decadent layer cake.

-How to Make a Chocolate Birthday Cake from Scratch
+How to Make a Chocolate Birthday Cake

 - 2 cups sugar

 - 2 teaspoons baking soda

 - 3/4 cup baking cocoa

 - 1 teaspoon baking powder